Scouting in the East Midlands: Derbyshire

 Derbyshire has several campsites and activity centres run by and open to Scouts and other youth groups.
 Many of these are located within or near to the Peak District National Park and vary in facilities on offer.
 These include Bell's Box in Hathersage, a ten bed bunkhouse owned by the 79th Sheffield Scout Group; Boarfold Scout Campsite in Charlesworth, a wooded site accompanying a 2 acre open field run by Tameside South Scout District in Greater Manchester East County with a 24-bed indoor accommodation suite; Gradbach Scout Camp in the upper Dane Valley and Spitewinter Scout Camp near Chesterfield.

 Outside of the Peak District, there are other sites run by districts to enable Scout Groups to camp easily and practice outdoor skills including Scarcliffe Scout Campsite, formerly Birch Hill Plantation in Bolsover which is a 1 acre grassland site that can camp up to 120 people and Trent Lock, a site on the South bank of the River Trent run by Long Eaton Scout District, accessed by boat and which provides water activities.

 Drum Hill

 Drum Hill Scout Camp is an 80 acre site located in Little Eaton owned by Derbyshire Scouts and run for the benefit of young people since 1927.
 The site has three open areas for camping, large enough to hold 1,000 campers, and additional buildings for residential accommodation: the 40-bed Bemrose Centre, the 44-bed Larch Hall and 10-bed Cameron Lair.
 In addition there is the Heather Lodge indoor hall and an indoor activity barn.

 The site offers a number of activities including abseiling, archery, an assault course, climbing wall, mountain bikes, orienteering and shooting.

+The Drum Hill Drummer

+An urban legend among scouts and residents of the nearby village, Little Eaton, is that Drum Hill is haunted by a ghost called the 'Drum Hill Drummer' (sometimes referred to as 'The Drummer Boy').
+The ghost is described to be a male child (aged from 9-14) that is covered in blood.
+The ghost is commonly seen running from tree to tree while distant drumming is heard.
+According to local folklore, you are most likely to encounter the ghost when walking the grounds at night, especially when the grounds are empty.

+The story of the boy's death varies but follows the same pattern: centuries ago (around the English Civil War), the boy was taking part in some sort of military activity (either a battle or parade), when he fell from the cliff on the north side of the hill and severed his head on a jagged rock.
+Ever since, the boy has haunted the hill attempting to coerce people to the same fate.